Sailing towards a new horizon

 • Health & wellbeing

-After an accident left Air Force veteran Sharon Dalton wheelchair-bound, she found an unexpected new passion: sailing.
+After an accident left Air Force veteran Sharon Dalton as a wheelchair-user, she found an unexpected new passion: sailing.

 If you had told Air Force veteran Sharon Dalton that she would be considering going to the Sailing World Championships in 2025 three years ago, she would never have believed you.

-Sharon had always been an active person and loved the water, but after being left wheelchair-bound eight years ago, she was forced to discontinue her lifestyle as she knew it.
+Sharon had always been an active person and loved the water, but after becoming a wheelchair-user eight years ago, she was forced to discontinue her lifestyle as she knew it.

 Sharon Dalton sailing with Saltwater Veterans and RSL Queensland